sk12k/CloudComputingFundamentals/Cloud-Fundamentals.md

    5. Database Offerings on GCP

 8. Putting it all together [AWS]
-   1.
+   1. Host a single Instance website on AWS
+   2. Build a highly available website on AWS

 9. Other Services
-   2. Introduction to DevOps services on AWS
+   1. Introduction to DevOps services on AWS
-   3. Introduction to DevOps services on Azure
+   2. Introduction to DevOps services on Azure
-   4. Introduction to DevOps services on GCP
+   3. Introduction to DevOps services on GCP
-   5. Containers on AWS
+   4. Containers on AWS
-   6. Containers on Azure
+   5. Containers on Azure
-   7. Containers on GCP
+   6. Containers on GCP